About Bridget

 Relationships and Conflict

 The Gottman Method (Drs.
-John and Julie Gottman) Decades of research show that specific behaviors either build or erode connection in intimate relationships.
-This work gives couples concrete tools, not just insight.
+John and Julie Gottman) Specific behaviors either build or erode connection in intimate relationships.
+Tools to improve connection.

 The Inner World